Neural Representations for Modeling Variation in Speech: Methods

 \subsection{Existing methods}

-For comparison with the self-supervised neural models, we also report the results on the basis of two existing approaches, namely the MFCC-based approach of \citet{acoustic-measure} and the phonetic transcription-based approach of \citet{wieling2014a}.
+For comparison with the self-supervised neural models, we also report the results on the basis of two existing approaches for quantifying pronunciation differences, namely the MFCC-based approach of \citet{acoustic-measure} and the phonetic transcription-based approach of \citet{wieling2012inducing}.
 Both methods are currently the best-performing automatic (acoustic- or transcription-based) algorithms for determining pronunciation differences that match human perceptual pronunciation differences well, and are explained in more detail below.